NixOS/rfcs/rfcs/0123-flake-names.md

 [motivation]: #motivation

 Flake-centric workflows often end up with a lot of derivations named “source”, and it’s difficult to navigate this.
-Also, the discoverability and usability of flakes needs to be improved.
-Current commands mostly show technical information.
-This would be a step in the right direction.
+This can also make flake-centric commands friendlier and easier to approach.

 # Detailed design
 [design]: #detailed-design

 A new supported property for flakes is introduced, `name`.
-The derivation that contains the flake’s content is called `flake-source-${name}` or, if a source control tag (e.g. git tag such as V3) is available, `flake-source-${name}-${tag}`.
+The derivation that contains the flake’s content is called `flake-source-${name}`
+If a source control tag (e.g. git tag such as V3) is available, it is `flake-source-${name}-${tag}`.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions